Triballi: History

-The Triballi (Τριβαλλοί) are mentioned for the first in history by ancient Greek authors of Classical period: Aristotle and Demosthenes, both of whom lived in the 4th century BCE.
+The Triballi (Τριβαλλοί) are mentioned first in history by ancient Greek authors of the Classical period: by Aristophanes in his play Birds (414 BC) in which Triballos, a barbarian Triballian god of Thrace, accompanies Poseidon and Herakles as a diplomatic embassy, who are quite starving, meant to persuade the play's hero, Peisetairos, to end his blockade (Nephelokokkygia) preventing sacrifices – the sustenance of gods – from reaching them on Olympos; by Aristotle and Demosthenes, both of whom lived in the 4th century BC.
 Among ancient Greeks, the Triballi had a reputation of being a "wild people" and Greek authors write in a similar vein about them.
-Aristotle writes that among the Triballi "it is honorable to sacrifice one’s father", while Demosthenes notes the gangs of "lawless youths" of ancient Athens were known as Triballoi.
+Aristotle writes that among the Triballi "it is honorable to sacrifice one’s life in a battle", while Demosthenes notes the gangs of "lawless youths" of ancient Athens were known as Triballoi.

 In 424 BC, they were attacked by Sitalkes, king of the Odrysae, who was defeated and lost his life in the engagement.
 They were pushed to the east by the invading Autariatae, an Illyrian tribe; the date of this event is uncertain.

 In 376 BC, a large band of Triballi under King Hales crossed Mount Haemus and advanced as far as Abdera; they had backing from Maroneia and were preparing to besiege the city when Chabrias appeared off the coast, with the Athenian fleet, and organized a reconciliation.

 In 339 BC, when Philip II of Macedon was returning from his expedition against the Scythians, the Triballi refused to allow him to pass the Haemus unless they received a share of the booty.
 Hostilities took place, in which Philip was defeated and wounded by a spear in his right thigh, but the Triballi appear to have been subsequently subdued by him.